 When and Why You Need to Import External Images?

 External images are images embedded in your content that load from another website or URL different from your main site.

 By default if you use one of the WordPress importers, then it will try to import images.
 You can see the imported images by visiting Media » Library page in your WordPress admin area.

-If you used one of the WordPress importers, then your images do get imported by default.
-You can see if they are imported by going to the Media section in your WordPress admin.
-If you see that the image is already there, but the post URL is linking to the old source, then you don’t need this article.
-Instead you need to update URLs using the Velvet Blues Update URLs plugin.
+If you see that all your images are already there, but the post URL is linking to the old source, then you don’t need this article.
+Instead, you need to update URLs using Velvet Blues Update URLs plugin.